Skip to content

 What is Fund Tracker?

 Fund Tracker is a dedicated institutional portfolio analytics dashboard.
-It lets you explore what major institutional funds — hedge funds, asset managers, family offices, and pension funds — are holding at each quarterly reporting period, and critically, how those holdings have shifted from one period to the next.
+It lets you explore what major institutional managers — hedge funds, asset managers, family offices and pension funds — held at each quarterly reporting period, and, more usefully, how those holdings shifted between filings.

 02. Data Source